 What exactly will you clean?

-We currently clean homes, offices, studios, a school, a museum, and a factory.
+Probably anything.
+We currently clean homes, offices, studios, a school, construction sites, a museum, a church and a factory.
 For a list of what we clean inside homes, see "Services" in the main menu.

 How can I pay?

 If you will not be home and will leave a check or cash for us to pick up in your home, please let us know in advance.